abubakar-alt/schtask/README.md

 4. Create a new task definition
 5. Configure task settings and registration info
 6. Add a logon trigger
-7. Set up the executable action
+7. Set up the executable action with optional arguments
 8. Register the task

 ## Security Considerations